 Currency: Euro (EUR)

-With the exception of one state, online poker is not legal.
-You can find brick-and-mortar casinos across the country – however, not that many.
-The World Casino Directory puts the number to around 80, which is not a great rate for a country of over 80 million people.
+The World Casino Directory puts the number of land casinos in the country to around 80, which is not a great rate for a country of over 80 million people.
 The website also mentions that most maintain a strict dress code for entrance.

 Please note, however, that one of the biggest gambling centers of Europe, Rozvadov in the Czech Republic is located only a few miles from the German border.
 This – and the easy border crossing thanks to both countries being in the Schengen Area – allows German players easy access to the Kings Resort Casino which is a key element in the German poker culture.
-So much so that partypoker LIVE MILLIONS Germany and WPT Germany was actually held in Rozvadov.
+So much so that partypoker LIVE MILLIONS Germany, WPT Germany, and the German Poker Days were actually held in Rozvadov.

 Famous German Poker Players

-Germany has two poker world champions with Pius Heinz, who won the WSOP Main Event in 2011 for $8.715 million, and the Iranian-German Hossein Ensan, who claimed the title in 2019 for $10 million.
+Germany has three poker world champions with Pius Heinz, who won the WSOP Main Event in 2011 for $8.715 million; the Iranian-German Hossein Ensan, who claimed the title in 2019 for $10 million; and Koray Aldemir who won it in 2021 for $8 million.

 Christoph Vogelsang won the $300K Aria Super High Roller Bowl in 2017.
 The same year, Steffen Sontheimer took home the Purple Jacket at the inaugural Poker Masters high roller series.